- conforms_to::[[Decision Form Contract]]

 informed_by::[[Shared Languages Get Intimidating Over Time]]

 - The Observation names one of the reasons building for anticipated needs is costly: vocabulary and capability both accumulate faster than newcomers can absorb.
-MVA at the capability layer parallels unanimity-over-precedent at the vocabulary layer -- both are disciplines against premature commitment.
+Minimum Viable Architecture at the capability layer parallels unanimity-over-precedent at the vocabulary layer -- both are disciplines against premature commitment.

 -